 Laura Kina

 Kina received her BFA in Painting and Drawing from the School of the Art Institute of Chicago in 1994 and MFA Studio Art from the University of Illinois at Chicago in 2001.
 Her artworks have been exhibited nationally and internationally in galleries and museums including the Chicago Cultural Center, India Habitat Centre, India International Centre, Japanese American National Museum, Nehuru Art Centre, Okinawa Prefectural Art Museum, Riverside Art Center, Rose Art Museum, the Smithsonian Archives of American Art, Spertus Museum, and the Wing Luke Museum of the Asian Pacific American Experience.
-Her work is in private and public collections in the US and Japan including the Okinawa Prefectural Art Museum, the Smithsonian Archives of American Art, DePaul University, Northeastern Illinois University, and Heiwa Terrace.
+Her work is in private and public collections in the US and Japan including the Okinawa Prefectural Art Museum, the Smithsonian Archives of American Art, the Mingei International Museum, DePaul University, Northeastern Illinois University, and Heiwa Terrace.

 Kina is an Art Matters Foundation Grantee, and through 3Arts– 3AMP Mentorship artist, a Make a Wave artist, Joan Mitchell Center Fellow, 3AP Project awardee, and Ragdale Fellow.
 Kina is a 2022-2023 Public Voices Op-Ed Project Fellow through DePaul University.
 Her illustrated children’s book Okinawan Princess: Da Legend of Hajichi Tattoos, written by Lee A. Tonouchi (Bess Press, 2019) was awarded a 2020 Skipping Stones Honor Award for Multicultural and International Books.
+In 2023, Kina was awarded The Illinois State Treasurer Frerich's LGBTQ+ History Month Award for Outstanding Achievements in Education.

 Instagram: @laura.kina